Design and Operation at Unstable Steady States

 Our emphasis has been on the control of nitroxide-mediated, radical polymerization (NMRP) in a continuous-stirred-tank reactor (CSTR) to achieve reduced levels of poly-dispersity.
 We have been developing new optimization algorithms for washout-filter feedback control.
 Our algorithms adjust the eigenvalues of the model Jacobian matrix to relocate the Hopf bifurcation points, stabilizing solution branches in specified regions having high monomer conversion.

-Algae to Biofuels
+Algae to Biofuels and Bioproducts

 We were members of the National Alliance for the Advancement of Biofuels and Bioproducts (NAABB) sustainability team, which concluded in April 2013.
 Our efforts focused primarily upon the simulation of algae-oil transesterification processes.
 We collaborated with Albemarle-Catilin and took kinetic measurements of their T-300, solid-base catalyst.
 Using the collected data, we were able to build and simulate a complete transesterification process (including a glycerolysis pre-treatment section) using ASPEN PLUS.
 We carried out sizing and costing of the process equipment, which was used to conduct profitability analyses and optimizations.